deepsweet/start/readme.md

 ## Copyrights

-This software is released under the terms of the [MIT license](LICENSE).
+This software is released under the terms of the [MIT License](license.md).

 The font used in logo is [supernova fat](http://www.ffonts.net/supernova-fat.font).